 Pitching yourself and your work is just like any proposition in life — you're going to need to put yourself out there and it may require a lot of rejection before you get a yes, particularly for larger publications.

 When in doubt, start your own publication.
 Even a blog that posts concert reviews and concert photography galleries can have value to publicists.
 Starting your own publication may sound like a daunting task, but it may give you the best platform to consistently get passes if you're willing to put in the work.

-In fact, this humble blog you're reading right now has gotten me countless photo passes, because I could point to a single source where publicists could see a proven track record of live music coverage.
+In fact, I've received countless photo passes photographing for this humble blog you're reading right now.
+The reason is simply because I could point to a single source where publicists could see a proven track record of live music coverage.

 The Next Step

 Beyond shooting concerts, which is a pretty natural entry into the world of music photography, there's a ton more to music photography.
 Documentary and reportage-style photography will aid you in tour photography and editorial features.
 There's portrait photography, both in looser environmental portraits you might shoot for a feature, to full-blown studio treatments that require extensively technical lighting.
 There's video, and working with speedlights, and the list goes on and on.

 Hopefully this article has given you a good idea of how to get into music photography and start your journey.
 If you have live music in your area, even if it's a local open mic, you can start to photograph concerts tonight.

 Want to know more about photographing concerts?My Creative Live class on “Getting Started in Music Photography” contains over 4 hours of content.
 It covers everything from the technical details to the business of music photography.
 I've tried to share as much info as possible in this course and it covers as much content as we could fit in four days of filming that we did in Seattle earlier this year.